-We oversee the youth justice system in England and Wales.
+We are a non-departmental public body responsible for overseeing the youth justice system in England and Wales.

 Who we are

 We are an organisation of around 100 people and our headquarters is in London.

 Our vision is for a youth justice system that sees children as children, treats them fairly and helps them to build on their strengths so they can make a constructive contribution to society.
 This will prevent offending and create safer communities with fewer victims.